Contents of Company’s Articles of Association

 names of shareholders, details of the number of shares, and nominal value of the shares that have been issued and paid up.

-In terms of micro and small enterprises, GR No. 8/2021 stipulates that companies which satisfy the criteria of micro and small enterprises consist of (i) company incorporated by 2 (two) persons or more; and (ii) individual company incorporated by 1 (one) person.
-Individual company (perseroan perorangan) shall be incorporated by Indonesian citizens by filling out the statement of incorporation in Indonesian.
-The said Indonesian citizens shall meet the following requirements:
+In terms of micro and small enterprises, GR No. 8/2021 stipulates that companies which satisfy the criteria of micro and small enterprises consist of (i) companies incorporated by 2 (two) persons or more; and (ii) individual companies incorporated by 1 (one) person.
+Individual company (perseroan perorangan) shall be incorporated by Indonesian citizens (i) being at least 17 (seventeen) years old; and (ii) having the legal capacity , by filling out the statement of incorporation in Indonesian.
+To obtain legal entity status for individual companies, the statement of incorporation of the individual company shall be registered electronically to the MoLHR by filling out a form which includes the following information:

 -